istio/istio.io/content/docs/setup/kubernetes/multicluster-install/index.md

 ### Helm configuration parameters

-> The `pilot`, `policy`, `telemetry`, `statsd`, and tracing application endpoints need to be configured in the `istio-remote` helm chart.

-The `istio-remote` Helm chart requires the endpoint specific variables to be configured as defined in the following table.
-Optionally, automatic sidecar injection in the remote cluster can be disabled.
+In order for the remote cluster's sidecars interaction with the Istio control plane, the `pilot`, `policy`, `telemetry`, `statsd`, and tracing service endpoints need to be configured in the `istio-remote` helm chart.
+The chart enables automatic sidecar injection in the remote cluster by default but it can be disabled via a chart variable.
+The following table describes the `istio-remote` helm chart's configuration values.

 | Helm Variable | Accepted Values | Default | Purpose of Value |
 | --- | --- | --- | --- |